 National studies indicate that 20% of the eligible families may not be claiming the EITC in their returns even though the EITC can return as much as $350 each month to working adults with children, helping children and helping to pay bills on time.
 The EITC and other tax credits do not count as income for calculating rent.
 This means that HUD Assisted Tenants will receive 100% of the benefit of the EITC.

-For more information, please visit the IRS Earned Income Tax Credit site:
+For more information, please click the link to visit the IRS Earned Income Tax Credit site.

 Free tax preparation assistance for low-income people can be found by visiting the following website: